DanMint/QT_Projects/Simple_Graphs/README.md

 ![Screenshot 2023-08-26 105212](https://github.com/DanMint/QT_Projects/assets/67702241/9a05c7ff-e309-41e7-8a1a-bbfe5df3319a)

-To run the project unzip the *APP* file and you can run it for your self!
+To run the project unzip the *release* file and you can run it for your self!
 (Only works on windows)